 Foodies flock to The West House in Biddenden, where Graham Garrett serves up the cuisine that's won him a Michelin star.
 Expect prime Kentish ingredients to be transformed into complex dishes bursting with flavour.

 At the Swan at Chapel Down Winery irresistible meals are created with produce that comes from within 25 mile, with first-rate meats, veg, fish, cheese and fruits to the fore.
-The Secret Garden has added a shabby-chic Glass House to its atmospheric eating venues, ideal spots to sample local produce=packed lunches, dinners and afternoon teas.
-There's formal French and English dining on offer at prestigious Eastwell Manor where both dishes and surroundings are utterly elegant.
+The Secret Garden has added a shabby-chic Glass House to its atmospheric eating venue and there's formal French and English dining on offer at prestigious Eastwell Manor where both dishes and surroundings are utterly elegant.

 Dinner at Elvey Farm sees you eating amid the beautiful beams of a 16th century barn; more fine Kent produce fills the menu, enjoy it to the full by staying in their boutique guesthouse.